 The speed buttons give you quick access to commonly used functions.

-The add buttons can be used to gain full access the search food and add exercise windows.
+The add buttons can be used to gain full access to the search food and add exercise windows.

 The group button lets you group items together so they can be added quickly in the future.
 For example, you may have a common breakfast menu, perhaps a cereal, milk and sugar.
 You can select these items in the diary, then click on the group icon to group them together.
 The group will then appear in the favorites (you can also access this using ctrl or command and G on the keyboard).
 When you add the group all the items in the group will be added to the diary.

 The edit buttons are useful to duplicate, edit or delete items in the diary.
-For example you may want to duplicate an entry, then drag and drop it into another meal and finally use the +/- icons to quickly alter the quantity.
+For example, you may want to duplicate an entry, then drag and drop it into another meal and finally use the +/- icons to quickly alter the quantity.

 The notes button with show the ‘day notes’ window.
 The notes window lets you add notes for each day.